 All in all, the cheap Bangkok buffet at Cafe G at the Holiday Inn offer unbeatable value in downtown Bangkok, and even though it lacks the delicacies of the more expensive hotel buffets, guests will still find plenty of dishes to tempt them up for seconds.

 More to discover in this hotel!
 Take a look...

 Holiday Inn Bangkok Sukhumvit

-With a stay at Holiday Inn Bangkok Sukhumvit, you'll be centrally located in Bangkok, within a 15-minute drive of Suan Pakkard Palace and EmQuartier.Featured amenities include complimentary wired Internet access, limo/town car service, and complimentary newspapers in the lobby.Planning an event in Bangkok?This hotel has 8611 square feet (800 square meters) of space consisting of a conference center and meeting rooms.A roundtrip airport shuttle is provided for a surcharge (available 24 hours), and free self parking is available onsite.
+With a stay at Holiday Inn Bangkok Sukhumvit, you'll be centrally located in Bangkok, a 8-minute walk from EmQuartier and 11 minutes by foot from Terminal 21 Shopping Mall.Featured amenities include complimentary wired Internet access, limo/town car service, and a computer station.Planning an event in Bangkok?This hotel has 8611 square feet (800 square meters) of space consisting of a conference center and meeting rooms.A roundtrip airport shuttle is provided for a surcharge (available 24 hours), and free self parking is available onsite.
 Read More...

 Café G at Holiday Inn Bangkok

 - Opening Hours: Lunch 11:30 - 14:30, Dinner 17:30 - 21:00 (Daily)

 - Location: Holiday Inn Bangkok, Phloen Chit Road